-PFL will be heard on the small LS (or the main LS if PFL to Mon is selected on the States screen), or PFL LS (depending upon the monitoring configuration).
+PFL will be heard on the small LS, main LS or PFL LS (depending upon the monitoring configuration).
 PFL is also provided on the fader overpress.

 CHANNEL CONTROL

 Above the channel fader section, there are a set of indicative LEDs and a set of user-definable rotary controls (Wild controls) for each fader path.